decaf-dev/vaultexplorer.com/docs/views/grid.md

 ### Social media image

 A non-image URL may have a _social media image_.
 This is a public image that repesents the website or article on social media sites.
 To find this URL, the plugin will preform a `GET` request to the URL and parse the social media URL.
 The social media image URL is stored in a cache for future access.

+You can disable this by toggling the [load social media image](/docs/settings/#load-social-media-image) setting.

 Cached social media image URLs expire after 1 week.
 If a website frequently updates their social media image, you will need to wait 1 week for the updated image to appear in the cover image.